WFST/wfst_hugo/content/chinese/_index.md

 banner:
   enable: true
   # bg_image: "images/homepage.jpg"
-  bg_image: "images/web-images/mw.jpg"
+  bg_image: "images/slides/20230111冷湖地标航拍_2560x1918.jpg"
   bg_overlay: false
   title: "墨子巡天望远镜 <br/> Wide Field Survey Telescope"
-  content: "balabala"
+  content: ""
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "关于WFST"
     link: "about/about"

 ############################# About #################################
 about:
   enable: true
   title: "关于"
-  description: "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics"
+  description: "Wide Field Survey Telescope (WFST) is a dedicated photometric survey facility, being built and operated jointly by University of Science and Technology of China (USTC) and Purple Mountain observatory. "
-  content: "Wide Field Survey Telescope (WFST) is a dedicated photometric survey facility, being built and operated jointly by University of Science and Technology of China (USTC) and Purple Mountain observatory.
-It consists of a telescope with the primary mirror of diameter 2.5m with an active optical system and a mosaic CCD camera of 0.764 Gigapixels on the main focus plane to achieve high-quality images over a field of view of 6.5 square degrees.
+  content: "It consists of a telescope with the primary mirror of diameter 2.5m with an active optical system and a mosaic CCD camera of 0.764 Gigapixels on the main focus plane to achieve high-quality images over a field of view of 6.5 square degrees.
 The telescope is expected to be installed on the top of Saishiteng Mountain, Lenghu in the fall of 2022, and start to operate from the spring of 2023.
   "
   image: "images/wfst-human.png"